-Theatre history and historiography, critical and dramatic theory, genre history and theory, production analysis and dramaturgy, women and theatre, archival access and training, contemporary performance arts, and design technology; Russian theatre, Greek theatre, ancient and modern, Asian theatre, English and American theatre and drama.
+Theatre history and historiography, critical and dramatic theory, genre history and theory, production analysis and dramaturgy, women and theatre, archival access and training, contemporary performance arts, design technology, Russian theatre, ancient and modern Greek theatre, Asian theatre, English and American theatre and drama.

 The doctoral program has close ties to the Lawrence and Lee Theatre Research Institute, a major archive in theatre studies.
-The Director, Mary Tarantino, and the Curator, Beth Kattelman, work directly with doctoral students on study and research projects.
-In addition, the Department of Theatre is affiliated with The Wexner Center for the Arts, a contemporary arts center and educational program at OSU, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.
-Also the university is a member of the Committee on Institutional Cooperation (CIC), an exchange program that allows students to study at other Big Ten universities and the University of Chicago.
+Director Jeanine Thompson and Curator Beth Kattelman work directly with doctoral students on study and research projects.
+In addition, the Department of Theatre is affiliated with The Wexner Center for the Arts, a contemporary arts center and educational program at Ohio State, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.
+Also the university is a member of the Big Ten Academic Alliance, an exchange program that allows students to study at other Big Ten universities and the University of Chicago.
 Exchange opportunities also exist with foreign universities.
-In addition, the Department of Theatre has developed a summer study program in London.

-The Ph.D. applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre or related fields, have a Master's degree (M.A. or M.F.A.) in theatre or performance studies, show interest and achievement in theatre production, and present evidence of promise in scholarship (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing.)
-Also the applicant must present satisfactory Graduate Record Examination scores (and TOEFL scores for foreign students), provide college transcripts and a statement of purpose, and have three letters of recommendation sent directly to the Department of Theatre.
-Applicants should make every effort to begin the program in the Autumn Semester of the academic year.
+The PhD applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre or related fields, have a Master's degree (MA or MFA) in theatre or performance studies, show interest and achievement in theatre production, and present evidence of promise in scholarship (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing.)
+Also the applicant must present have three letters of recommendation, provide college transcripts and a statement of purpose, GRE scores, and TOEFL scores for foreign students.
+Applicants should make every effort to begin the program in the autumn semester of the academic year.
+Apply now.

 General Program Requirements